 The Calverley’s move to Esholt Hall

-The family’s fortunes revived in the next generations.
+The family’s fortunes revived in the next generation.
 Its Walter married Frances Thompson of Esholt, which resulted in the main family seat moving from Calverley to Esholt Hall, which was rebuilt.
 The Old Hall began to be subdivided as weavers’ cottages.
 In 1706, their son Walter (created 1st Baronet in 1711) married a wealthy heiress, Julia Blackett of Wallington Hall in Northumberland.
 A busy, contented and prosperous man, Sir Walter is a possible source for Sir Roger de Coverley, Addison's archetypal country squire of The Spectator.
 Sir Walter was the last of his family to have much to do with Calverley.
 His son, Sir Walter Calverley Blackett, was a career politician representing Newcastle-upon-Tyne in Westminster, who took the Blackett family name in order to inherit his uncle's substantial estates at Wallington Hall, which he made his main residence.

 Sale in 1754 and subsequent division into cottages